 Foods in a refrigerator will stay cold at least four to six hours after a power failure.
 The length of time depends on how warm the surrounding area is.
 Some foods stored in the refrigerator can be safely held at room temperature for a few days.
 These include salad dressings, catsup, mustard, barbeque sauces, jams and jellies, margarine, butter, pickles, fruits and vegetables.

 If food has been allowed to spoil in a refrigerator, a strong odor may be difficult to remove.
-After cleaning with a gentle cleaning solution and warm water, or a bleach solution (1 teaspoon household chlorine bleach per quart of water), leave the unit unplugged wit the door open for a day or two to air out.
-If the odor still remains, try one or more of the following methods.
+After cleaning with a gentle cleaning solution and warm water, or a bleach solution (1 teaspoon household chlorine bleach per quart of water), leave the unit unplugged with the door open for a day or two to air out.
+If the odor remains, try one or more of the following methods.

-Place trays of freshly ground coffee, clean cat litter, baking soda or activated charcoal on the shelves of the refrigerator or freezer.
+- Place trays of freshly ground coffee, clean cat litter, baking soda, or activated charcoal on the shelves of the refrigerator or freezer.
 Run the refrigerator or freezer empty for two or three days.

-Pack each refrigerator or freezer shelf with crumpled newspaper.
+- Pack each refrigerator or freezer shelf with crumpled newspaper.
 Set a cup of water on the top shelf or sprinkle the newspaper with water.
 Allow the refrigerator or freezer to run for about five or six days.
 This method takes longer, but can be effective in removing strong odors.

-Try using commercial cleaning products made especially for removing refrigerator and freezer odors.
+- Try using commercial cleaning products made especially for removing refrigerator and freezer odors.
 These products may be available at hardware, grocery, discount and variety stores.

-If odor has seeped into the insulation, spray disinfectant around hinges and locks, and into any other openings.
+- If odor has seeped into the insulation, spray disinfectant around hinges and locks, and into any other openings.
 If the odor fails to go away, the insulation may need to be replaced.

-For more information, contact your local utility or Local Public Health Department.
+For more information, contact the UW Extension Office in your county, your local utility, or Local Public Health Department.

 Return to Coping With Disaster